YOUR CITY NEEDS YOU — A Strong Towns Chicago Zine

 6

 "When people show up, they help decide what gets built, what gets funded, and whose ideas move forward.
-Participation turns possibility into progress."
+That's how neighborhoods change."

 Ready to start?